 Education for Listening - As a Means to Becoming a Successful Entrepreneur By Galit Zamler

-An entrepreneur who knows how to listen to his environment - knows how to succeed, and therefore education in listening from an early age gives an advantage as an entrepreneur.
+An entrepreneur who knows how to listen to his surroundings understands what needs to be done in order to succeed, and therefore education for listening from an early age gives an advantage to the person as an entrepreneur.

 Every human being should learn to listen to others, for there is no man who knows everything and in every field, even if he thinks he knows, he must be willing to hear other views - because you never know what contribution he will find in them.